tamhd/MultiMT/README.md

 FURTHER NOTES
 -------------

-This project is under development ...
+This project is under development!